XZ-X/gennm-ndss-ae/README.md

 # Artifact Evaluation for GenNm

-This repository contains the artifact evaluation for the GenNm paper.
+This repository contains the artifact evaluation for our NDSS submission titled "Unleashing the Power of Generative Model in Recovering Variable Names from Stripped Binary".

 GenNm proposes a large language model based reverse engineering technique that recovers variable names from stripped binaries.
 Specifically, it takes as input the decompiled code of a stripped bianry program.